Active Principle

 CR® Neuromodulation

+CR® Neuromodulation Treatment is currently not available in any country, due to issues arising with the manufacturing company.
+The Tinnitus Clinic is pleased to be able to offer other evidence-based tinnitus treatments, suitable for a wider range of patient profiles.
+The treatment was successful for a specific, small group of patients and we hope the treatment will be available in the future.
+The information below relates to the principal of CR® Neuromodulation.
 Firstly, targeted impulses are used to disrupt the highly synchronous neuronal network, whereby the impulses have to be offset both spatially and chronologically.
 The impulses address different spatial areas and split the synchronous nerve cell assembly into four spatially separated sub-groups.
 Each sub-group is synchronous within itself – however, their cycles are different due to the chronological offset of the impulses transmitted to the different areas.

 Splitting of the synchronous, heavily networked cell assembly into sub-groups

-The spatially and chronologically offset impulses are transmitted in multiple short bursts (sequences 1 to 3) to split the synchronous, heavily networked cell assembly fully into its sub-groups.
+The spatially and chronologically offset impulses are transmitted in multiple short bursts (sequences 1 to 3) to split the synchronous, heavily networked cell assembly fully into its sub-groups

 Complete asynchronisation through the principle of self-organisation